ImperialBower/pkcore/docs/EPIC-06_Preflop.md

     _After a lot of thought, I had a brainstorm to use prime numbers._

 The product of his work was the lookup tables and permutation arrays to speed up lookups.
-But if I could store the hands and results as simple integers, than I could turn the complex work that went in to Cactus Kev's method into a simple, single database query.
+But if I could store the hands and results as simple integers, then I could turn the complex work that went in to Cactus Kev's method into a simple, single database query.

 ## Card to Bard